3arthqu4ke/headlessmc/DEV.md

 call the games main-class.

-**headlessmc-lwjgl**: contains the RedirectionApi and a class transformer which can be used by the launchers' instrumentation, injected as a JavaAgent or as a launchwrapper Tweaker (more implementations for Fabric and the new fml might follow) and will transform method in every `org.lwjgl` class this way:
+**headlessmc-lwjgl**: contains the RedirectionApi and a class transformer which can be used by the launchers' instrumentation, injected as a JavaAgent or as a launchwrapper Tweaker and will transform methods in every `org.lwjgl` class this way:
 ```java
 public <type> method(<arg>... args) {
     return (<type>) RedirectionApi.invoke(this, "<owner>;method(<arg>)<type>", <type>.class, args);